zuo/unittest_expander/README.rst

 easy-to-use tools to parameterize your unit tests, especially those based on *unittest.TestCase* from the Python standard library.

+The library is compatibile with Python 2.6, 2.7, 3.2, 3.3 and 3.4, and
+does not depend on external packages (uses only the Python standard library).

 :Author: Jan Kaliszewski (zuo)
 :License: MIT License
 :Homepage: https://github.com/zuo/unittest_expander